dapingQ/blog/_posts/2017-11-09-python-tools-notes.md

 ## Object

-1. based on ndarrry
+1. based on ndarray
-2. basicly, type in np is float64
+2. basically, type in np is float64

 - new: array('list')/asarray('output')
 - zeros/ones(length): new a list of 0/1